Chandana-NM-2025/language-translator/TECHNICAL.md

-# HacFy Language Translator - Technical Documentation
+# HacFy Language Translator - Technical Documentation (in future we can update )

 ## Table of Contents
 1. [Project Overview](#project-overview)